-During the last few years, the Division has focused on making it easier for taxpayers to file returns and pay taxes due with an online payment system.
-We have had great success with this system and believe it is a factor in our ability to achieve this performance goal.
-At the end of FY2014 the Division introduced an improved online payment system for corporate income and excise taxpayers to file returns online.
+During the last few years, the division has focused on making it easier for taxpayers to file returns and pay taxes due with an online payment system.
+The division has had great success with this system and believe it is a factor in its ability to achieve this performance goal.
+At the end of FY2014 the division introduced an improved online payment system for corporate income and excise taxpayers to file returns online.
 The new online services are part of the Revenue Management System the Tax Division has been developing since FY2013.
-The Division is currently developing the Revenue Management System for oil and gas property and production taxes which is scheduled to be implemented in FY2015.
-The Division expects improved compliance due to the ease of filing and paying online.
-Although this measure looks specifically at known taxpayers, it is important for the Division to continually update its existing taxpayers on changes to tax statutes and regulations while also looking for non-filers.
-We will strive to retain a 90% or better level of compliance by existing taxpayers in future years.
+The division is currently developing the Revenue Management System for oil and gas property and production taxes which is scheduled to be implemented in FY2015.
+The division expects improved compliance due to the ease of filing and paying online.
+Although this measure looks specifically at known taxpayers, it is important for the division to continually update its existing taxpayers on changes to tax statutes and regulations while also looking for non-filers.
+The division will strive to retain a 90% or better level of compliance by existing taxpayers in future years.

 Percent Change in Total Child Support Collections for a Fiscal Year

 Continued high staff turnover has resulted in a lack of experience among front line staff, with more than 42% of the front line staff having less than 1.5 years in their current jobs.
 Staff turnover this past year was 42.3%.

 Target #4: 1,000 hour increase in audit hours over prior year.